 You can also try pressing the Windows key and P at the same time for the same effect.

-Since you want to duplicate the screens and have the same image on both, make sure ‘Duplicate these displays’ is selected in the Multiple displays drop-down menu.
+If you want to duplicate the screens and have the same image on both, make sure ‘Duplicate these displays’ is selected in the Multiple displays drop-down menu.
+It's much the same in Windows 8 and 10.

-Note that duplicating displays is often a compromise if the screens have different resolutions or aspect ratios.
+It's worth noting that duplicating displays is often a compromise if your screens have different resolutions or aspect ratios.
 For example, if you hook up a 1024x768 projector to a laptop with a1366x768 screen, both will run at 1024x768, and you’ll end up with black bars on the left and right on your laptop screen.

 How to extend the desktop across multiple monitors

-Assuming you’re not using a projector, which is when it makes sense to duplicate the screen, then you probably want to extend the desktop to have different things on each screen.
+If you’re not using a projector, which is when it makes most sense to duplicate the screen, then you probably want to extend the desktop to have different things on each screen.

 To do that, simply choose ‘Extend these displays’ instead of ‘Duplicate these displays’.